 The antidote used to treat paracetamol overdose is short-acting but MR paracetamol products may continue to increase blood levels of paracetamol after the effects of the antidote have worn off.
 In many cases doctors treating an overdose are not aware which formulation of paracetamol has been taken.
 The higher strength of MR paracetamol and the large pack size increase the risks.
 An Australian study has confirmed that MR paracetamol is less safe when involved in an overdose.

-TGA has made an application to the Advisory Committee on Medicines Scheduling (ACMS) for its March 2019 meeting to consider rescheduling modified release (MR) paracetamol from S2 ('Pharmacy Only') to S3 ('Pharmacist Only').
+TGA has made an application to the Advisory Committee on Medicines Scheduling (ACMS) for its March 2019 meeting to consider rescheduling modified release (MR) paracetamol from S2 ('Pharmacy Medicine') to S3 ('Pharmacist Only Medicine').
 If rescheduled to S3 a person buying MR paracetamol will need to talk to the pharmacist who will have the opportunity to check that it is being used safely and to advise of the additional risks posed.

 The ACMS advises and makes recommendations on the level of access required for medicines.
 Its recommendations are then considered by a delegate of the Secretary of the Department of Health.

 The TGA invites public submissions on the proposed upscheduling of MR paracetamol and these must be received by close of business 31 October 2018.

 Standard immediate release paracetamol is not affected by the proposed upscheduling and will continue to be available in pharmacies and supermarkets.

 MR paracetamol is currently only available in pharmacies.
 If MR paracetamol is upscheduled to S3, these products will continue to be available in pharmacies, but give pharmacists the opportunity to counsel patients on the importance of not exceeding a dose of six tablets per day.